holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 The type `Result<T, WasmError>` is aliased to `ExternResult<T>` for convenience, and will be referred to as such in examples below.

-Our implmementation provides a `wasm_error!` macro for the guest that simplifies the construction of an error result with the correct file and line number, along with a `WasmErrorInner::Guest` containing an application-defined error string.
+Our implementation provides a `wasm_error!` macro for the guest that simplifies the construction of an error result with the correct file and line number, along with a `WasmErrorInner::Guest` containing an application-defined error string.

 Our implementation also provides various macros to abstract over the mechanics of this process, wrapping host functions and guest callbacks, automatically performing the work of retrieving/deserializing and serializing/storing input and output data, and presenting more ergonomic function signatures (in the case of host functions) or allowing application developers to write more ergonomic function signatures (in the case of guest functions).
 In particular, the `#[hdk_extern]` procedural macro, when applied to a guest function, handles the conversion of the bytes stored in the memory to a map of arguments, passes those arguments, and handles the conversion of the return value to bytes stored in memory.